 - Kerberos authentication can be configured regardless of the type of directory you set up in VMware Identity Manager, Active Directory over LDAP or Active Directory over Integrated Windows Authentication.

-- The Windows machine on which the VMware Identity Manager connector is installed must be joined to the Active Directory domain.
+- The connector must be joined to the Active Directory domain.

 - Each connector on which Kerberos authentication is configured must have a trusted SSL certificate.
 You can obtain the certificate from your internal certificate authority.
 Kerberos authentication does not work with self-signed certificates.